Updated May, 2021

 Custom Farming - A Share of the Crop

-Custom farming is becoming popular.
-This popularity has given rise to new ways of developing custom agreements.
+In Iowa, 2-3% of all acres in the state are custom farmed (AgDM File C2-15, Survey of Iowa Leasing Practices).
+This practice has given rise to new ways of developing custom agreements.
 Traditionally, a custom farming agreement involves the landowner making a fixed cash payment to the custom operator in return for doing various field operations.
 This is either contracted individually on each field operation or in total for all growing and harvesting operations.
 Typical custom rates are provided in the Information File Iowa Farm Custom Rate Survey.
 Information File Custom Farming: An Alternative to Leasing provides guidelines for developing a custom agreement.

 There may be disadvantages to custom farming.
-Timeliness, especially during planting and harvesting, is important and landowners often complain that the custom operations are not done when they should be.
-Conversely, custom operators often complain that the fixed payments they receive for their efforts are little more than wages, giving them little incentive to do a good job.
+Timeliness, especially during planting and harvesting, is important and landowners can become concerned when the custom operations are not done in a timely manner.
+Conversely, custom operators may view the fixed payments they receive for their efforts as little more than wages, giving them little incentive to do a good job.

 Also, custom farming tends to be high risk for the landowner.
 All costs are fixed but the returns (yield and selling price) are extremely variable.

 Many of these disadvantages can be offset if an arrangement is developed where the custom operator receives a share of the crop (including a share of the government payments) instead of a fixed cash payment.
 With this arrangement, the custom operator has a vested interest in the crop.
 In other words, the custom operator's income is affected by how well they do the field operations.
 If field operations are done properly and in a timely manner, crop yields are higher, which increases the returns of both the landowner and custom operator.